Samsung says China Note 7 phone fire damage caused by external heat

-SEOUL/BEIJING (Reuters) - Tech giant Samsung Electronics Co Ltd (005930.KS) said on Monday a Galaxy Note 7 smartphone in China that reportedly caught fire was damaged by external heating.
+SEOUL/BEIJING, Sept 19 (Reuters) - Tech giant Samsung Electronics Co Ltd said on Monday a Galaxy Note 7 smartphone in China that reportedly caught fire was damaged by external heating.

 Battery supplier Amperex Technology Limited said earlier in the day it investigated the damaged Samsung phone with the South Korean smartphone maker and determined that its battery was not the direct source for the fire.